JamesLaverack/dotfiles/README.md

 # Installing

+1. Setup a git private key, add it to GitHub
-1. Clone the repository somewhere. (`~/.dotfiles` maybe)
+2. Clone the repository somewhere. (`~/.dotfiles` maybe)
-2. Run the platform-approprate script in the root directory.
+3. Run the platform-approprate script in the root directory.
-3. Perform linking
+4. Perform linking
-4. Install other applications
+5. Install other applications

 # Linking